learn-co-curriculum/phase-0-git-version-control-introduction/README.md

 > a unique version of all the versions of this report.
 We have to know what the
 > report looked like, for example, 3 days ago, or 3 weeks ago.
 >
-> Marge, Bob, and Amelia will all be doing research for you and contributing
+> Suman, Nibaal, and Taylor will all be doing research for you and contributing
 > new data as much as possible.
 You have to make sure that all the parts
 > integrate correctly.
 Thanks!
 And we're all counting on you!